thephpleague/url/4.0/url/manipulation.md

 - scheme and host components are lowercased;
 - host component is encoded using the punycode algorithm if needed
 - query, path, fragment components are URL encoded;
-- the port number is removed from the URL object if the standard port is used;
+- the port number is removed from the URL string representation if the standard port is used;

 ~~~php
 use League\Url\Url;